60+ Traditional Greek Foods to Try (IMMEDIATELY)

 They’re essentially tomato fritters, and can be eaten as a part of a meze platter.

-Basically, you make this Greek dish by mixing chopped tomatoes in with flour, and different spices and herbs.
+Basically, you make this Greek food by mixing chopped tomatoes in with flour, and different spices and herbs.
 Then it’s fried, and you can have it as a tasty appetizer.

 I can’t wait to travel to try this food in Greece myself!